Roy Hofheinz: Legacy

 Hofheinz was named University of Houston alumnus of the year in 1967.
+Alongside his fellow Texan businessmen D. Harold Byrd, Stanley Marcus and H.L.
+Hunt, Hofheinz was a subject of the 1968 BBC documentary The Plutocrats, about the ultra-rich of Texas.

 In 2006, Roy Hofheinz was inducted into the Texas Baseball Hall of Fame.

 Hofheinz Pavilion, a multi-purpose arena on the University of Houston campus which opened in 1969, was named in his honor.
 In 2016, the Hofheinz family filed suit to require the University of Houston to keep Hofheinz's name on the school's basketball arena, where the Houston Cougars play.
 The university has asked the Harris County Probate Court to end the 47-year agreement on Hofheinz Pavilion so that the institution can negotiate a naming-rights deal in a $60 million renovation project set to begin in the spring of 2017.
 The university and Hofheinz family settled the dispute, and as part of the agreement a plaza with a bronze statue of Hofheinz was built near the new arena.

 It was announced on January 20, 2020, by the Astros that Hofheinz would be inducted into the 2020 Houston Astros Hall of Fame for the 2020 class.
 The ceremony for the class was delayed a year by the COVID-19 pandemic, which resulted in Hofheinz being inducted on August 7, 2021.

 On November 1, 2023, it was announced that Hofheinz would be one of the nine inductees for the Texas Sports Hall of Fame class of 2024.